 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used are described in Note 1 to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2013, except for the implementation of GASB 60 - Accounting and Financial Reporting for Service Concession Arrangements, GASB 63 - Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and GASB 61 - The Financial Reporting Entity.
-We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
+No new accounting policies were adopted and the application of existing policies was not changed during 2013, except for the implementation of GASB 61 - The Financial Reporting Entity and GASB 63 - Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.